amandalchang/kotlinmarkov/README.md

 ### Kotlin Tour Questions
 1. **What features do you like about Kotlin?**

-    Kotlin is super concise and has some great features line lambda statements.
+    Kotlin is super concise and has some great features like lambda statements, do-while loops, and the Elvis operator.
 I especially enjoy that you can feed a function into another function.
 Writing a .filter {} or .map {} line is are very satisfying.

-2. **Are there things you were expecting to find that you haven’t?**
+3. **Are there things you were expecting to find that you haven’t?**

     I was surprised there wasn't a direct translation of the instanceof() function from Python, especially since Kotlin requires you to be a lot more explicit with your types.

-3. **What questions do you have?**
+4. **What questions do you have?**

     What is Kotlin most commonly used for in the real world?
 How has its compatibility with Java hindered and helped it succeed as a language?